PSA AND PROSTATE CANCER RESOURCES

 PSA is an enzyme produced in the prostate as part of normal semen production.
 It is raised in benign prostatic hyperplasia, infection, retention of urine, post-instrumentation eg catheterisation, post-ejaculation and possibly post vigorous exercise in particular cycling.
 Tests should therefore be taken 4 days after any of these or longer after infection (probably 4-6 weeks).
-A raised PSA should prompt assessment for potential prostate cancer if >3ng/ml in a man less than 70 years old, >5 ng/ml above 70, or above 20 in any age group.
+Accepted PSA values have been changed to allow for the natural benign growth of the prostate with age (NICE 2021).
+Therefore the upper acceptable limit has now been set at 2.5 for men aged 40-49, 3.5 for ages 50-59, 4.5 for men aged 60-69, 6.5 for men aged 70-79, and aged 80 or above the clinician and patient are advised to discuss individually.
 Bear in mind in more frail older men, treatment for localised prostate cancer is unlikely to be of benefit.

 Any man asking regarding his prostate cancer risk should be assessed to exclude infection, his risk factors eg family history, ethnicity (2-fold increased risk in Afro-Caribbean men), and be informed of the potential inaccuracies of the test and what options follow a test.

 The links below are the latest advice from NHS England for GPs and patients.